L2-Lagrange/Simple-LM1875-sound-system/README.md

 <p align="center">
   <img src="Images/8_ohm_start_clipping.png" width="45%" />
   <img src="Images/8_ohm_clipping.png" width="45%" /><br>
- <em>Left: Onset of clipping with 8 ohm load   Right: Clipping with 8 ohm load</em>
+ <em>Left: Onset of clipping with 8 ohm load,   Right: Clipping with 8 ohm load</em>
 </p>

 As the system approaches clipping on the output, it gets a little bit of fuzz on top of the sine wave before flattening out with increasing amplitude.
 When listening to music the bass tends to clip first so it doesnt sound too bad.
 This system could be designed with two power stages.
 One for a subwoofer, and one for a mid/tweeter and it would significantly improve any bass clipping issues.